 The establishment of new innovative digital networks on Facebook comprised of social work students is an example of a diffusion process.
 The network can share information about the challenges and opportunities attached to the field of children and adolescents, and involve all students (members), regardless of sex, age and geographical distance.
-There are many good examples of online learning activities and assessments methods.
-The use of ICT and digital learning in higher education is a tool for raising the quality of education, focusing especially on the students' learning outcomes.
+There are many good examples of online learning activities and assessments methods4.
+NOKUT claim that the use of ICT and digital learning in higher education is a tool for raising the quality of education, focusing especially on the students' learning outcomes.
 Learning is central, and thoughts and behaviors aimed at obtaining, processing and organizing new material are defines as good learning strategies.
 Teachers has to include these factors systematic within their own planning of teaching.
-However, principles of collaborative learning are important for establishing good learning strategies [2], which include acquiring learning strategies and interest in learning, participate a committed community, get to work, enable opportunities in a constructive manner.
+However, principles of collaborative learning are important for establishing good learning strategies [2].
+This include acquiring learning strategies and interest in learning, participate a committed community, get to work, enable opportunities in a constructive manner.
 Collaborating, coordinating and trusting each other is important to include in studies as factors for teachers, in order for the students to learn something for themselves.
 Such socio-cultural learning bases on theories by emphasizing that learning takes place in a social context and not in a vacuum [3].

 Teacher has to be aware that students can have more control over how they learn, and centered on what they should learn when using technology [4].
 However, students need to prepare for online learning to get a better learning effect [1].
+One way to do this is use of flipped classroom.
+Flipped classroom or inverted classroom, is about moving the theoretical learning out of the classroom and the practical learning into the classroom [2].
+The principle is that the lecture takes place on video (tutorials) that the students look at home as a lesson, while school time is being used for processing and to communicate about the substance.
+When students have interest in the subject from the beginning, they will be more motivated to do what is needed to achieve the academic goals.
 Research [2] highlight that students need to develop their own approaches and ways to solve problems demanding the learning environment where they have time and space to reflect on their own learning process.
 Further, students must have access to several ways to interact with content outside the classroom.
 Then they can choose the learning strategy that best suits them and thus increase learning outcomes [2].
-Social work students' usage of and participation on Facebook created new innovative opportunities for practising social work based on three important factors in organizing these online studies:
+Three important factors in organizing these online studies were: